 Musky fishing is becoming a popular part of fishing.
 The price of equipment forces many anglers to pass on the sport.
 The casual musky angler does not want to spend $400 or more on one set-up.
-Instead they need tackle that gets the job done at a reasonable cost.
-People will ask for recommendations and be overwhelmed.
-The rods and reels exceed their budget.
-A rod and reel for about $200 make it affordable for anyone.
+Instead, they need the tackle that gets the job done at a reasonable cost.

 Casual Musky Angler Rods

 A musky rod must have a good backbone or A.K.A. power.
 The lure weight is heavier for musky lures.
 A heavy bass rod will throw small musky lures up to 2 ounces.
 The bigger lures need a different rod.
-Rods with a lure rating of 2-8 ounces or higher is needed.
+Rods with a lure rating of 2-8 ounces or higher are needed.
 Many musky lures fall into the 2-8 ounce range.

-St Croix Triumph Musky Rod
+St. Croix Triumph Musky Rod

 The St Croix Triumph is a good rod for musky.
 The medium-heavy rod will handle lures up to 3 ounces.
 The heavy power is for 2-6 ounce lures.
 An extra heavy will handle 3-8 ounce lures.
 The casual angler can be well served by the rod.
 It will handle many lures of all types.
 Also, these are one-piece rods and long.
 The one-piece rod is stronger but may cause problems transporting without a suitable vehicle.